Lord Lieutenancy

 Origins of the Lord-Lieutenant

 The office of Lord-Lieutenant dates from the first appointment by King Henry VIII and has its origins in the military when the holder became responsible for local military defence and the maintenance of order.
-Further information is available on the The British Monarchy website [external link]

 In modern times the traditional link with the military is preserved through the Lord-Lieutenant’s association with the Territorial Army, the cadet forces and other uniformed and voluntary organisations.